Human–animal breastfeeding: Other or undetermined reasons

 Tribal peoples around the world have breastfed many types of animal.
 Travelers in Guyana observed native women breastfeeding a variety of animals, including monkeys, opossums, pacas, agoutis, peccaries and deer.
 Native Canadians and Americans often breastfed young dogs; an observer commented that the Akimel O'odham of Arizona "withdrew their breasts sooner from their own infants than from young dogs."
 According to Sir John Richardson, eighteenth Century Native Americans reportedly fed human breast milk to bison calves, wolves and bears.
 In 1875, a British surgeon named John Nisbet reportedly observed a group of Burmese women breastfeeding a royal white elephant in the Konbaung court.

 In the late 16th century, Konrad Heresbach recommended that mothers rid their bodies of their first milk, called colostrum, rather than allow their babies to drink it.
 The idea that colostrum was dangerous for a newborn further took hold in Europe when Thomas Newton wrote of its supposed dangers.
 How widely this idea was accepted is unknown, but it could have been an additional purpose for human-animal breastfeeding as women sought a means to discard colostrum while establishing a milk supply for their baby.

 Artistic and political statements

 In the present day, the act of breastfeeding animals has been used as a sometimes controversial artistic statement.
 The album art for Boys for Pele by Tori Amos includes a photograph of the singer breastfeeding a piglet.
 In Ireland, 22-year-old model and PETA member Agata Dembiecka became the focus of controversy in 2010 when a calendar issued by an animal rescue charity featured a photograph of her suckling a puppy.
+The short film "MY BBY BL3W", by ecofeminist art collective NEOZOON, focuses on the relationship between women and their pets, ending with a montage of young women breastfeeding their animals.The effect of the scene has been described as "unsettling", and led to accusations of misogyny against young women, despite NEOZOON being an all-female collective.